BitNers/Learning-CS-from-Scratch/Operating Systems/README.md

  - System View

         Operating system can be viewed as a resource allocator also.
 A computer system consists of many resources like - hardware and software - that must be managed efficiently.
-The operating system acts as the manager of the resources, decides between conflicting requests, controls execution of programs etc.
+The operating system acts as the manager of the resources, decides between conflicting requests, controls execution of programs et cetera.

 The Tasks of an Operating System are: